rocky-linux/documentation/docs/guides/security/firewalld-beginners.md

 This is the preferred way to open up the ports for these common services, and a whole lot more:

 * HTTP and HTTPS: for web servers
-* FTP: For moving files back and forth (the old fashioned way)
+* FTP: For moving files back and forth (the old-fashioned way)
 * SSH: For controlling remote machines and moving files back and forth the new way
 * Samba: For sharing files with Windows machines